Aaron Jones Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- Against the Vikings, Jones' 57.8 rushing yards per game over his eight career matchups are 1.7 fewer than his over/under in Sunday's game.
+- Over his eight career matchups against them, Jones has averaged 57.8 rushing yards per game versus the Vikings, 2.7 fewer than his over/under in Sunday's game.

-- Jones, in eight matchups against the Vikings, has run for a TD four times (including multiple scores in one game).
+- Jones has had a rushing touchdown in four games versus the Vikings, and had multiple TDs in one of those games.

-- In terms of defending against the run, the Vikings are 28th in the NFL, giving up 130.5 yards per game.
+- The Vikings allow 130.5 yards per game on the ground, the NFL's 28th-ranked rush defense.

 Recent Performances

-- In last week's matchup with the Browns, Jones rushed for 66 yards on 12 carries (averaging 5.5 yards per carry).
+- Last week against the Browns, Jones ran for 66 yards on 12 carries (averaging 5.5 yards per carry).

-- Over his last three games, Jones has racked up 159 rushing yards (53.0 per game) on 30 attempts with one touchdown.
+- Over his last three games, Jones has rushed for 159 yards (53.0 per game) on 30 carries with one touchdown.

 Jones' Green Bay Teammates